bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_recap.md

 </div>
 </figure>

-Fig. 3. shows the magnitude and phase response of a maximum phase system with three zeros outside the unit circle as depicted in the pole zero plot.
+Fig. 3. shows the magnitude and phase response of a maximum phase system with three zeros outside the unit circle as depicted in the pole-zero plot.
 These zeros are obtained by mirroring all three zeros of the previous minimum phase system.

 {{% alert note %}}
 <ul>